 Soak up the Summer Sun in Rimini

-Have any further questions about things to do in Bologna Italy, planning a trip to Italy, or exploring this beautiful Mediterranean country in general?
-I used to live in Italy (Naples) and have travelled the country extensively.
+Do you have any further questions about things to do in Bologna or planning a trip to Italy?
+I used to live in Naples and have explored the country quite extensively.

 I would be happy to answer any queries that you may have so feel free to reach out to me or drop me a comment below.
 Buon Viaggio!
 Melissa xo